Creating

 Bob sighed.
 He'd rather be anywhere but between these two if they were going to start fighting again.
 "Maybe I can get a better view from the second floor."

 "But that means going outside!"
-Jane gasped.
+Jane cried.
 Sally gave her a funny look.

 "Yeah," Bob said.
 "It does."

-Still not Shakespeare, but the flow is better and there's a sense of something building.
-The sentence structure varies, creating better narrative flow.
-Tags are varied between simple said, internalization, description, and stage direction.
-Text is broken at dramatic pauses that add to the tension.
-The details blend in, and they actually give more information.
+The flow is better and there's a sense of something building.
+The sentence structure varies, creating better narrative flow, tags are varied between simple "she said", internalization, description, and stage direction.
+The text is also broken at dramatic pauses that add to the tension.
+The details blend in, and they actually give more information with fewer words.
+All the piece work together to move the scene, not just report what's going on in it.

-A great way to test your dialog is to read it out loud.
-Our eyes naturally skim over tags, so we don't notice when they're overdone.
+A great way to test your dialogue is to read it out loud.
+Our eyes naturally skim over tags, so we don't notice when they're overdone, but forcing ourselves to read them brings our attention back to them.
 It's also easy to skim description, because we know what it all looks like.
-So we tend to focus on the dialog itself, internalization, and any action, because that's where the good stuff is.
-But readers don't know what to ignore, so they read it all.
+So we tend to read just the dialogue, internalization, and any actions, because that's where the good stuff is.
+Readers don't know what to ignore, so they read it all.
 And if it's bad, they stop reading.

 And you'd much rather give them a great book to talk about.

-How do you feel about dialog tags as a reader?
+How do you feel about dialogue tags as a reader?
 As a writer?
 What are your pet peeves?

 'I'm jumping off the roof now,' said John.